-Protective measures would be taken to ensure the safety of manatees when workboats are used, including having an observer(s) aboard the dredging equipment to maintain a watch for manatees during dredging operations and during the dredge transit to and from the disposal site.
-To make the contractor and his personnel aware of the potential presence of this species in the project area, their endangered status, and the need for precautionary measures, the contract specifications would include the following standard manatee protection clauses:
+Protective measures would be taken to ensure the safety of manatees in the event that any inwater work is performed during beach placement activities.
+To make the contractor and his personnel aware of the potential presence of this species in the placement areas, their endangered status, and the need for precautionary measures, the contract specifications would include the following standard manatee protection clauses:

 - The contractor would instruct all personnel associated with construction activities about the potential presence of manatees in the area and the need to avoid collisions with them. - If a manatee were sighted within 100 yards of the project area, all appropriate precautions would be implemented by the contractor to ensure protection of the manatee.
 These precautions would include the operation of all moving equipment no closer than 50 feet of a manatee.
 If a manatee were closer than 50 feet to moving equipment or the project area, the equipment would be shut down and all construction activities would cease to ensure protection of the manatee.
 Construction activities would not resume until the manatee has departed the project area. - All vessels associated with the project would operate at 'no wake' speeds at all times while in shallow waters or channels where the draft of the boat provides less than three feet clearance from the bottom.
 Boats used to transport personnel would be shallow draft vessels, preferably of the light-displacement category, where navigational safety permits.
-Vessels transporting personnel between the landing and any workboat would follow routes of deep water to the greatest possible extent.
-Shore crews would use upland road access if available.
+Vessels transporting personnel between the landing and any workboat would follow

-• All personnel would be advised that there are civil and criminal penalties for harming, harassing, or killing manatees, which are protected under the Endangered Species Act and the Marine Mammal Protection Act.
+- routes of deep water to the greatest possible extent.
+Shore crews would use upland road access if available. - All personnel would be advised that there are civil and criminal penalties for harming, harassing, or killing manatees, which are protected under the Endangered Species Act and the Marine Mammal Protection Act.